 This paper has three significant contributions.
-First, we contribute to the literature on the unintended consequences of liquidity regulations influenced by the spillover effect from the environment.
-We show positive impacts on exacerbating banks' carbon bias, incremental to the findings of prior studies focused on lower lending and output (Roberts et al., 2023; BIS, 2021) or conflicts with other policies in the fragmented regulatory system (Sundaresan and Xiao, 2018).
+First, we contribute to the literature on the unintended consequences of liquidity regulations from the spillover effect on the environment.
+We show positive impacts on exacerbating banks' carbon bias, incremental to the findings of prior studies focused on lower lending and output (Basel Committee on Banking Supervision, 2021; Roberts et al., 2023) or conflicts with other policies in the fragmented regulatory system (Sundaresan & Xiao, 2018).
 Second, we contribute to the literature that has investigated the impact of liquidity regulation on bank behavior from the sectoral distribution of bank loans.
-Prior studies have mainly focused on how banks respond to liquidity pressure by shrinking balance sheets or adjusting their composition of loan portfolios toward shorter maturities without changing balance sheet size (DeYoung and Jang, 2016; Banerjee and Mio, 2018; Ananou et al., 2021).
-However, we show that liquidity regulations may incentivize banks to increase lending to high-carbon industries due to rising funding costs and declining profitability, a behavior not fully explained by traditional strategies such as shrinking balance sheets or favoring shorter-maturity loans.
+Prior studies have mainly focused on how banks respond to liquidity pressure by shrinking balance sheets or adjusting their composition of loan portfolios toward shorter maturities without changing balance sheet size (Ananou et al., 2021; Banerjee & Mio, 2018; DeYoung & Jang, 2016).
+However, we show that liquidity regulations may incentivize banks to increase lending to high-carbon industries due to rising financing costs and declining profitability, a behavior not fully explained by traditional strategies such as shrinking balance sheets or favoring shorter-maturity loans.
 Third, we add to the growing literature on the carbon bias of portfolio investment in financial markets.
-While existing studies provide useful insights on the carbon bias in institutional investors' equity portfolio practices (Bolton and Kacperczyk, 2021; Boermans and Galema, 2020; In et al., 2019), we show that similar carbon bias is also prevalent in banks' loan portfolio decisions.
+While existing studies provide useful insights on the carbon bias in institutional investors' equity portfolio practices (Boermans & Galema, 2020; Bolton & Kacperczyk, 2021; In et al., 2019), we show that similar carbon bias is also prevalent in banks' loan portfolio decisions.